After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 So, stay away from sugary foods such as candy or chocolate and beverages such as cold drinks or sports drinks while wearing separators.

-How to clean teeth after eating with spacers
+How to clean your teeth after eating with spacers?

 Let’s take a look at the methods of cleaning teeth after eating while wearing separators.

 Though there is a chance spacer comes off while brushing, you must not stop brushing your teeth.